cbarkinozer/OnlineBankingRestAPI/README.md

 AccAccount has the method cancel instead of the method delete because Accounts should never be deleted.
 FindAll methods get active items, but findById methods get both active and passive items.

-The bank's interest rate and allocation fee,kkdv and bsmv tax rates are given as constant, it can be implemented dynamicaly by pulling data from another API.
+The bank's interest rate and allocation fee,tax rates (by default 20% because kkdv + bsmv) are given as constant, it can be implemented dynamicaly by pulling data from another API.

 Interest rate can be zero because some countries (there are 11 countries with sharia laws) prefer it that way.